View the winter guide (PDF) to stay informed on protocols and best practices. DPW ensures the safety of Brookline residents during the winter season.

 In 1987, Brookline town meeting voted a bylaw to require property owners to "maintain sidewalks contiguous to their property in a non-slippery condition suitable for pedestrian travel by clearing all snow and ice from a pathway at least 36 inches in width."
 The Town of Brookline will continue to enforce this bylaw to ensure the safe passage of pedestrians within the town.

-Single family and residential buildings occupied by less than 5 families must comply with this bylaw within 30 hours of a storm's end.
-Multi-family property owners and businesses must comply within 3 hours.
+Single-family and multi-family residences (of 5 families/units or more) must comply within 3 hours of a storm's end or within 3 hours after sunrise if the storm ends overnight.
 If you fail to comply with the town's sidewalk bylaw, you could be issued fines ranging from $25-100 per day.

 Have You Shoveled?